CI-Dominik/pp2-card-battle/README.md

 ## Goal of accessibility measures

 * Everyone should be able to enjoy the website content, so an alt tag was added to every picture to describe it.<br>
-In addition to this, aria labels were added to all buttons to describe their behaviour.<br>
+In addition to this, aria labels were added to all buttons to describe their behavior.<br>
-This way, every screen reader should be able to pick of the provided content.<br>
+This way, every screen reader should be able to understand the provided content.<br>
-Lastly, the colours of the homepage were chosen to ensure enough contrast for visually impaired users.
+Lastly, the colors of the homepage were chosen to ensure enough contrast for visually impaired users.

 ---